daviddenton/daviddenton.github.io/_drafts/2021-05-01-the-value-of-values.md

 val onePointTwoSeven: Result<Amount> = Amount.parse("1.271!")
 ```

 Conversely, we also want to be able to display (or "show") the wrapped value in the correct format.
-Overriding the
+Overriding
+the `toString()` method for non-diagnostic reasons can be dangerous, so we can do it with yet another companion method:

 ```kotlin
 @JvmInline